Mallku2/lua-gc-redex-model/README.md

-This is the mechanization of the semantics presented in "Decoding Lua: Formal Semantics for the Developer and the Semanticist", extended with garbage collection.
+This is the mechanization of the semantics presented in "Understanding Lua’s Garbage Collection - Towards a Formalized Static Analyzer".

 1. Installation of DrRacket